Benetpaulbenny/Benetpaulbenny/README.md

 <p align="left">Checkout my virtual contact card https://benetpaul.carrd.co</p>

 Mail me at benetpaulbenny@gmail.com
-<p align="center">Hello!
-I'm Benet Paul, a web developer and B.Tech IT student passionate about crafting engaging and intuitive digital experiences.
+<p align="justify">Hello!
+I'm Benet Paul, a web developer and B.Tech IT student passionate about crafting engaging and intuitive digital experiences.</p>

-Currently pursuing my B.Tech degree in Information Technology, I am constantly expanding my knowledge and skills in the ever-evolving world of web development.
-I thrive on learning new technologies and frameworks to stay at the forefront of the industry.
+<p align="justify">Currently pursuing my B.Tech degree in Information Technology, I am constantly expanding my knowledge and skills in the ever-evolving world of web development.
+I thrive on learning new technologies and frameworks to stay at the forefront of the industry.</p>

-As a curious learner, I'm always exploring new trends and best practices in web development.
-I'm particularly interested in user interface (UI) design, user experience (UX), and accessibility, ensuring that my websites are inclusive and user-friendly.
+<p align="justify">As a curious learner, I'm always exploring new trends and best practices in web development.
+I'm particularly interested in user interface (UI) design, user experience (UX), and accessibility, ensuring that my websites are inclusive and user-friendly.</p>

-I believe in the power of technology to transform lives and make a positive impact.</p>
+<p align="justify">I believe in the power of technology to transform lives and make a positive impact.</p>
 <p align="center">Currently working project: https://github.com/joyaljais/Project-Tradeify.git</p>
 <br>